jiva-ai/jivaai-open-integrations/agent-chat/typescript/README.md

 }
 ```

-**Note:** The upload cache workflow IDs are found in your Jiva platform project, alongside the main chat workflow.
-They are required when creating the client instance.
+**Important Notes:**
+- All three fields (`nodeId`, `field`, `assetId`) must be provided together when satisfying a screen
+- The `nodeId` and `field` come from the `screens` array in the `SCREEN_RESPONSE`
+- The `assetId` comes from uploading to File Upload Cache, Text Upload Cache, or Table Upload Cache endpoints
+- Asset IDs should be cached on your backend - they can be reused for the same `sessionId`
+- Asset semantics are session-specific: an asset for one `sessionId` may not be valid for another

-### Subscribing to Real-Time Updates (EventSource / Server-Sent Events)
+### Real-Time Updates with EventSource

-You can subscribe to real-time updates from the agent using EventSource (Server-Sent Events).
+Subscribe to real-time updates from the agent using Server-Sent Events (SSE).
 This allows you to receive live updates as the agent processes requests, including thinking messages, execution results, and progress updates.

-**Note**: The `eventsource` package is included as a dependency and will be installed automatically.
-In browsers, EventSource is available natively, but the package is still included for compatibility.
-Node.js users will use the `eventsource` package automatically.

 ```typescript
 // Subscribe to real-time updates for a session